katsup07/Speech-to-Text/README.md

 ### `npm start`

 Runs the app in the development mode.\
-It should open automatically in your browser at [http://localhost:8080](http://localhost:8080) to view it in your browser.
+It should open automatically in your browser at [http://localhost:8080](http://localhost:8080).